cilium/tetragon/docs/content/en/docs/use-cases/filename-access.md

 ## Examples

-In this example, we monitor if a process inside a Kubernetes workload performs an read or write in the `/etc/` directory.
+In this example, we monitor if a process inside a Kubernetes workload performs a read or write in the `/etc/` directory.
 The policy may be extended with additional directories or specific files if needed.